 Steve was a part of Ebbw Vale Squadron 1158 Ebbw Vale, who first gave him the opportunity to showcase his talents.
 He later went on to serve in the RAF, combining military life and his blossoming athletics career, often running wearing the RAF vest.

-A new Digital Walking Trail which explores the history of the town has been launched in Ebbw Vale.
+A new Digital Walking trail exploring the history of the town has been launched in Ebbw Vale.
 Pupils from Pen-y-Cwm School were the first visitors to walk it.

 June 2025